MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-2019.md

 ### Machine Translations (and Variations)

 The Machine Translation Service will remain supported, but deprecated, for the SharePoint Server 2019 release.
 Note that the API used to create new variation jobs is deprecated.
-While it can still be used and coded against, it warns users in Visual Studio that the APO is deprecated.
+While it can still be used and coded against, it warns users in Visual Studio that the API could be removed in a future version.

 ### PerformancePoint Services